ChasHolloway/Thinkopolis/README.md

 <img width="900" height="600" alt="lost 1" src="https://github.com/user-attachments/assets/69a6a248-2cbf-4622-8077-080d85dc1608" />

+You might be wondering who comes up with this stuff.

-There’s the secret to why Thinkopolis hits big.
-See, in this world you get to know the cast of characters who actually write Thinkopolis.
-Like Arch Adams, and Brandi Lane, and Doc Arkon.
+That’s the secret to why Thinkopolis hits big.
+See, in this world you get to know the cast of characters who actually create and write Thinkopolis.
+Like Arch Adams, and Brandi Lane, Doc Arkon, Holden Pott, who was the last of the beats and the first hippie, and Haydn Jones, and Rob & Mel.
 They all wound up here in the American Dream, one way or another, and now they’re stranded.

 Turns out the American Dream is a real place.
 But it’s not about little houses behind white picket fences anymore.
-It’s about a post-apocalyptic future after the Little War turned Los Angeles into a treacherous radioactgive jungle.
+It’s about a post-apocalyptic future after the Little War turned Los Angeles into a radioactive jungle.

 ## There's Brandi Lane